esmini/esmini/docs/BuildOSG.md

 ## Build configuration
 To build OSG libraries for static linking in esmini, see following examples.
 All examples assumes you first have created a directory "build" directly under OSG root and moved into it.

+- Visual Studio default version (whatever is installed on your system)
+`cmake ../ -DDYNAMIC_OPENSCENEGRAPH=false -DDYNAMIC_OPENTHREADS=false -DCMAKE_INSTALL_PREFIX=../install -DACTUAL_3RDPARTY_DIR=../3rdParty_x64/x64`

+    If you have multiple Visual Studio SDK versions installed you can select with -G:

 - Visual Studio 15 (2017) / win64
 `cmake -G "Visual Studio 15 Win64" ../ -DDYNAMIC_OPENSCENEGRAPH=false -DDYNAMIC_OPENTHREADS=false -DCMAKE_INSTALL_PREFIX=../install -DACTUAL_3RDPARTY_DIR=../3rdParty_x64/x64`